putiw/DecodingPublic/README.md

 <br />

-&nbsp;&nbsp;&nbsp;&nbsp;In this step we converted data from raw DICOM images into NIfTI files and organized data in BIDS format using [*Dcm2Bids*](https://unfmontreal.github.io/Dcm2Bids/).
+* In this step we converted data from raw DICOM images into NIfTI files and organized data in BIDS format using [*Dcm2Bids*](https://unfmontreal.github.io/Dcm2Bids/).

-&nbsp;&nbsp;&nbsp;&nbsp;The output of this step is provided on OpenNeuro and is used in the proceeding steps.
+* The output of this step is provided on OpenNeuro and is used in the proceeding steps.
 (The DICOM images will be provided upon request).

 <br />